samf/vcf2csv/README.md

 # vcf2csv
-This is a vcf to csv converter.
+This is my vcf to csv converter.
 There are many like it, but this one is mine.